 Short-term memory loss

-She may not remember refusing a scam call yesterday, making her susceptible to the same approach multiple times.
+They may not remember refusing a scam call yesterday, making their susceptible to the same approach multiple times.

 Social trust

-Many people of her generation were raised with a high baseline of social trust — that people generally mean what they say, that official-sounding callers are who they claim to be.
+Many people of their generation were raised with a high baseline of social trust, that people generally mean what they say, that official-sounding callers are who they claim to be.
 Dementia does not reduce this trust.
 It reduces the capacity to evaluate it critically.

 Confusion about finances